equalitie/BotHound/README.md

 )
 ```

-The output is list of attacks, ordered by the portion of common IPs.
+The output is a list of attacks, ordered by the portion of common IPs.
-* The first number : "identical" - is the total number of common identical IPs
+* The first number - "identical" - is the total number of common identical IPs
-* The second number : % of attack - is the portion of identical IPs in the target attack
+* The second number - % of attack - is the portion of identical IPs in the target attack
-* The third number : % of incident IPs - is the portion of identical IPs in the incident botnet
+* The third number - % of incident IPs - is the portion of identical IPs in the incident botnet

 ```python
 Intersection with incidents: